Healthy Homes Assessment Hawkes Bay

 Home Assessments Hawkes Bay for Rental Properties

-There are many concerns you should look for when conducting an home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
-Some examples include:
+There are a myriad of concerns to check when conducting the home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+The most common are:

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling can have a significant impact for property managers and landlords.
-For expert guidance, contact us now and schedule your rental properties home assessment.
+The repercussions of not having a Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling can be significant for property managers and landlords.
+For specialist advice get in touch today and book your rental property house assessment.

 home assessments for rental properties